 So, what's next?

 First and foremost, I'm going to start writing a lot more.
 Despite the fact this site is small, I still receive 3 or 4 emails a week from people thanking me for helping them or asking for advice.
 It's an incredible feeling to know that people are getting value from the things I write.
 I want to grow the site and reach as many people as possible.

 In terms of work, admittedly things are a bit questionable.
 I saved a few thousand in Canada and I still have income from my contract jobs as well as this website, but at the moment it looks as though I'll only earn a total of about $1800 this month.
 I tried playing around with earning money from niche sites awhile ago but it didn't take - the passion wasn't there.
-And the thought of running a bunch of websites doesn't really appeal to me right now.
+And the thought of earning my keep from a bunch of websites has never appealed to me.

 But I do have an idea in the works.

 Next week I'll be launching another site about Latin America.
 That one will be more about navigating the loopholes of immigration, taxation, visas, apartment rentals/purchases, starting a business, language learning etc in various Latin American countries.
 Basically the things people will need to know if they want to move to Latin America or do business there.

 (Despite the fact that this site is primarily about galavanting around, being naughty and hooking-up with various types of Latinas, I do know a bit about the stuff mentioned above and, more importantly, know some people who can help me out).